hackclub/winter/Apoorv38.md

 ## Summary

 I'm going to build a quadruped puppy using servo motors attached to 3D printed legs.
 This puppy will be controlled using arduino boards.
 It always follows its owner without running into stuff.
-I am excited to build this one.
+It would be about the size of a normal puppy.(not for every breed) I am excited to build this one.
 Never made something like this.
 I think that everyone would like to have a freindly companion who would accompany you where ever you go and doesn't require much maintanence.
 I'm not sure if it would be as good as I think but it's worth trying.

 ## Plan

 In each leg I will use 3 servo-motors one for controlling the direction of the pupp, the other two are for forward motion.
 I will use IR proximity sensor and Ultrasonic distance finder to avoid   obstalcesfrom a safe distance.
 I will use esp 32 cam for face recognition of the owner.
 I'll use OLED screen for its face.